 Access to the landscape is good in many places with a train line and a National Cycle Route running through the area, there are also several path networks.
 However, there is a need to link more features of interest to the existing access network and to provide catalysts for people to explore the landscape.
 Encouragement to active involvement with the landscape might be achieved through integrated interpretation, such as themed trails and Apps, or by greater provision of guided walks, events, and training.
 In some places access infrastructure is also needed to complete missing links and make the landscape more easily accessible.

-- People will have developed strong connections with their heritage
+- People will develop strong connections with their heritage

 The landscape has a rich history and a wealth of wildlife but this is not always well known or easy to engage with.
 By providing opportunities to research and celebrate this heritage we can strengthen the connections between people and their heritage.
 In particular, we want to engage people in the conservation and enhancement of the landscape through volunteering, training and employment opportunities, research projects, wildlife recording, and practical conservation volunteering.
 As well as helping people to develop skills and interests, this will have knock on benefits for their health and wellbeing.
 In the long term this engagement will be fundamental to securing a legacy for the project by creating a network of people who feel connected to the landscape, care about its conservation and enhancement, and are committed to safeguarding it.

-Garnock Connections is a Landscape Partnership Scheme led by RSPB in partnership with North Ayrshire Council, Historic Environment Scotland (HES), Scottish Environment Protection Agency (SEPA), Scottish Natural Heritage (SNH), and the Scottish Wildlife Trust (SWT).
+Garnock Connections is a Landscape Partnership Scheme led by RSPB in partnership with North Ayrshire Council, Historic Environment Scotland (HES), Scottish Environment Protection Agency (SEPA), Scottish Natural Heritage (SNH), and the Scottish Wildlife Trust.

 Garnock Connections is funded by the Heritage Lottery Fund through the Landscape Partnerships grant programme; Ayrshire LEADER - The European Agricultural Fund for Rural Development: Europe investing in rural areas; Ayrshire Sustainability Group; and the members of the Landscape Partnership.